yarnpkg/yarn/README.md

 kpm is a package manager for the npm and bower registries with a few specific focuses.

-**Determinism:** kpm is based around a version lockfile which ensures that operations on the dependency graph can be easily transitioned.
+**Determinism:** Based around a version lockfile which ensures that operations on the dependency graph can be easily transitioned.
 We check module directories and verify their integrity to ensure `kpm install` always produces the same file structure.